Philadelphia Police ID Suspect In Deadly Shooting Of Temple Student Samuel Collington

 The family says they are working to offer a reward to help find his killer.

 In the meantime, a vigil is happening later this week.
-CBS3 will have those details when arrangements are made.MORE NEWS: FBI Offers Reward For Justin Smith, Suspected Of Killing Pregnant Girlfriend Dianna Brice In Philadelphia
+CBS3 will have those details when arrangements are made.MORE NEWS: Police Investigating After ATM Explodes At Kensington Gas Station

 CBS3’s Jasmine Payoute and Joe Holden contributed to this report.